erlendleganger/snw/docpad/src/document/handwriting/pilot-super-gel-07.html.md

 ---
-#generated file, all manual updates will be lost
+#note: generated file, all local modifications will be lost
 layout: post
 type: handwriting
 category: review